Problem Solving Treatment (PST)

 The certification process typically requires between 16 to 22 hours of clinician time over the course of six months and requires demonstration of mastery of the technique.
 If you would like to register for training, please contact email@example.com.

-PST training provided by the AIMS Center is approved by the National Association of Social Workers for four continuing education contact hours toward continuing education licensure requirements.
+PST training provided by the AIMS Center is approved by the National Association of Social Workers and the American Psychological Association for four continuing education contact hours toward continuing education licensure requirements.